Scenic Drive Rehabilitation Project

 The contract for this project has been awarded to Harward and Rees Construction based in Loa, UT.
 The project start date was April 29, 2024.
 The current plan is listed below but is subject to change as the project progresses.
 Updates will be posted on this page.

-The Scenic Drive will be fully closed (south of the Fruita Campground) starting the evening of June 11.
-The closure is expected to last into August.
+The Scenic Drive is closed just beyond the Fruita Campground.
+The closure is expected to last until early August.

 When the road is closed, there is no vehicle, bicycle, or pedestrian access beyond the closure.